 Guards that comply with the federal minimum requirements for underride guards can sometimes fail.
 Many underride guards are constructed of inferior metal or have poor welds, making them unable to withstand the crash forces.
 In underride death cases there may be a product defect that caused the injuries and death.
 Attorneys for injured or killed occupants should have testing performed to determine the strength and effectiveness of the design of the underguard and to test the metal quality.

-The Van Blois Law has extensive experience in truck-trailer underride cases.
+The Van Blois & Associates has extensive experience in truck-trailer underride cases.
 In a series of accidents at the same intersection in Tracy, California four occupants suffered permanent brain damage as a result of underride collisions with truck trailers.
 In the first case a truck trailer blocked the road while making a left turn in the dark at the poorly lighted intersection.
 Three men on their way to work were killed as their car went underneath the trailer shearing off the roof of the car.
 Approximately two years later in another crash at the same intersection, under similar circumstances, the driver was killed and the passenger suffered severe brain damage in an underride collision.
 The cases resulted in multi-million dollar settlements at trial.